-Learm more about the probate process.
+Learn more about the probate process.

 Since there are many components of estate planning, it’s important to know what you want for the future and your family before you start building a plan.
 Owning a business, wanting to pass heirlooms or finances onto specific people, or planning for unforeseen medical emergencies all require different documents.
-Our Bellvue estate planning attorneys can help you choose which components of estate planning are right for you, including:
+Our Bellevue estate planning lawyer can help you choose which components of estate planning are right for you, including:

 - A Will.
-This legally binding document enables you to choose who receives your property and finances after your passing, and gives you the chance to designate a legal guardian for your minor children, if you have any.
+This legally binding document enables you to choose who receives your property and finances after your passing and gives you the chance to designate a legal guardian for your minor children if you have any.
 Without a will, the state decides how and to whom your property and money are divided—as well as the future of your children—so the will is a vital component of making your wishes clear.